WebAssembly/component-model/design/mvp/Linking.md

 in [WIT] and allowing different platforms and applications to tailor the interface to their needs.

-For example, using the Preview 2 feature set of Component Model, a simple dynamic plugin interface might look like the following:
+For example, using the current feature set of the Component Model, a simple dynamic plugin interface might look like the following:
 ```wit
 interface plugin-loader {